rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_2/Asymptotics.md

     y=y+a[i] * power
 ```

 -   This builds the power up as you go along so vastly reduces re
     calculating

 If we use this procedure, then we will need 2n multiplications and n
 additions to evaluate a polynomial of degree n at $x=x_0$

-However there is an alternate method
+However, there is an alternate method

 Horner($a_0,a_0,...,a_n$:real numbers)